 Chief Financial Officer & Vice President of Business Operations

-Dale Wanek, Chief Financial Officer, ensures fiscal stability and long-range sustainability for BGCMP’s Clubs and programs through strategic leadership and direct oversight of all financial, technology, human resources and facilities functions.
-He also acts as the staff liaison to the Finance and Budget Committees of the Board of Directors as well as the Boys & Girls Clubs of Metro Phoenix Foundation, which manages the endowment funds for the org.
+Swati Webb, Chief Financial Officer, ensures fiscal stability and long-range sustainability for BGCMP’s Clubs and programs through strategic leadership and direct oversight of all financial, technology, human resources and facilities functions.
+She also acts as the staff liaison to the Finance and Budget Committees of the Board of Directors as well as the Boys & Girls Clubs of Metro Phoenix Foundation, which manages the endowment funds for the organization.

 Amy Finley leads the Human Resources team for Boys & Girls Clubs of Metro Phoenix.
-During her first year, she has implemented a number of new policies and procedures to help improve the HR function and has brought national and local training opportunities to the Program Services and Club staff members.
+She has implemented a number of new policies and procedures to help improve the HR function and has brought national and local training opportunities to the Program Services and Club staff members.
 She provides oversight and hands-on administration of all functional areas of HR including: Compliance, Compensation, Benefits, Recruitment, Employee Relations, Performance Management and HRIS systems.
 Most recently, Amy worked at John C. Lincoln as a Human Resources Consultant.
 She earned her degree from University of Arizona.